The 13 Hallmarks of an Exceptional Startup Founder

 10. Great founders are passionate, born builders.

-You won’t find a great bootstrapped founder in quarterly meetings or week-long product roadmap sessions.
+You won’t find a great bootstrapped solo founder in quarterly meetings or week-long product roadmap sessions.
 If a great idea for a new feature or integration comes up, they’re excited to build it and motivated to offer it to their customers.
-In the early days, it’s likely banged out in a very short time frame because it’s valuable and fun.
+In the early days, it’s likely banged out in a very short time frame, because it’s valuable and fun.

 Because founders are building with their own time and money, they’re not forced to meet deadlines that could compromise the integrity of the product.
 They build something that solves a problem and really nail it.
 Then, they add on, again and again, to make it a well-built, thoughtfully constructed product with exceptional value.
-And, maybe most importantly, great bootstrapped founders are experts at knowing when to build and when to buy.
+And maybe most importantly, great bootstrapped founders are experts at knowing when to build and when to buy.

 They know that it’s a waste of time to recreate the wheel, but if every component of their product is someone else’s, they’re in trouble.

 With customers, good founders are humble and curious, always ensuring an amazing level of service and trying to learn how to improve their product.
-They probably have a handful of customers they know on a first-name basis they can call if they’re thinking about a new feature.
+They probably have a handful of customers they know on a first-name basis that they can call if they’re thinking about a new feature.
 In a room of colleagues, they’re likely the one that is sitting back, occasionally talking, but always listening and visualizing a conceptual fit for what they’re hearing and their product.

 The best founders build great remote teams.
 They lead by example, even if they’ve never managed anyone before.
 They’re responsive, thoughtful, and enthusiastic, and they tend to ask for feedback as often as they give it.
-They know when a quick Slack message or email is fine, and when it’s better to hop on the phone or get on a video chat to talk things through.
+They know when a quick Slack message or email is fine, and when it’s better to hop on the phone or on a video chat to talk things through.
 They don’t shy away from difficult conversations, and they handle giving constructive criticism as gracefully as praise.

 12. Great founders care about what happens to their businesses after they exit.

 Sure, founders care about what they’re going to make when they sell their business, too.
 But not more than they care about who buys it.
 Why?
-Because the really good bootstrapped founders care about their customers and their team.
-You know you have a great founder when they have multiple offers, and they select you because you’re in the best position to service their customers and take care of their team – not necessarily because you’ll pay the highest price.
+Because the really good bootstrapped founders care about their customers and each employee on their team.
+You know you have a great startup founder when they have multiple offers, and they select you because you’re in the best position to service their customers and take care of their team – not necessarily because you’ll pay the highest price.

 13. Great founders come in many different forms.